lucasj8018/2800-202210-BBY28/README.md

 * Google Geocoding API

 4. Instruction steps:
-        a.
-Clone the repo to your local computer
+* 1. Clone the repo to your local computer
-        b.
-Download and install Node.js
+* 2. Download and install Node.js
-        c. npm install the required node packages as listed above
+* 3. npm install the required node packages as listed above
-        d.
-Download, install, and configure MySQl (or use a software distribution platform such as XAMPP)
+* 4. Download, install, and configure MySQl (or use a software distribution platform such as XAMPP)
-        e.
-Run the sql file to set up the database and tables
+* 5. Run the sql file to set up the database and tables
-        f.
-Download and isntall Heroku and add the clearDB adds-on
+* 6. Download and isntall Heroku and add the clearDB adds-on
-        e.
-Follow the hosting instruction when deploying the app on Heroku (<a href="https://docs.google.com/document/d/1OnuuTzOxSyabAC3ZbcVcGcFtAuglWvNnpsQ0b0NmYnI/edit?usp=sharing">hosting instruction</a>)
+* 7. Follow the hosting instruction when deploying the app on Heroku (<a href="https://docs.google.com/document/d/1OnuuTzOxSyabAC3ZbcVcGcFtAuglWvNnpsQ0b0NmYnI/edit?usp=sharing">hosting instruction</a>)

 5. Test logs:
 * <a href="https://docs.google.com/spreadsheets/d/1BaGcirS0AbYg3EW1lw9u5DNY-KnCG-EgBnTn_Z_cFP0/edit?usp=sharing">Testing history</a>